josmar-crwdstffng/angular/aio/content/guide/component/component-overview.md

-# Understand Angular components
+# Understand Angular component

 A [component][AioGuideGlossaryComponent] is the main building block for an Angular application.

-A component is a TypeScript class defined using the `@Component()` decorator.
+A component is a TypeScript class defined using the `@Component` decorator.

 <div class="alert is-helpful">